How To Change Careers When You Don’t Know What To Do!

 • Did you update your social media profile on Linkedin?

-• Did you network with your peers and let them know you’re looking for work?
+• Did you network with your peers and tell them you’re looking for work?

-No one should choose their next career change exclusively from online tests or others’ advice, but they are useful tools for discovering if you’re well suited for that career change or not.
+No one should choose their next career change solely from online tests or others’ advice.
+However, they are useful tools for discovering jobs you might not have thought of and discovering if you’re well suited for certain careers or not.

-In the end, you have the final say in how to determine the best career path you want to take for your unique set of circumstances.
+You have the final say in determining the best career path you want to take for your unique circumstances.

 Related Articles you might like